-- (D) The requirements of this subchapter do not apply to the redevelopment of property if the redevelopment meets all of the following conditions: [...] - (3) The redevelopment must comply with Section 25-8-121 (Environmental Resource Inventory Requirement) and all construction phase environmental requirements in effect at the time of construction, including Chapter 25-8, Article 5 (Erosion and Sedimentation Control; Overland Flow). - (4) The redevelopment must provide water quality treatment for the entire site or for an untreated impervious area at least the size of the redeveloped impervious area.
+- (D) The requirements of this subchapter do not apply to the redevelopment of property if the redevelopment meets all of the following conditions: [...] - (3) The redevelopment must comply with Section 25-8-121 (Environmental Resource Inventory Requirement) and all construction phase environmental requirements in effect at the time of construction, including Chapter 25-8, Article 5 (Erosion and Sedimentation Control; Overland Flow). - (4) The water quality controls for the redeveloped areas or an equivalent area on the site must provide a level of water quality treatment that is equal to or greater than that which was previously provided.
+At a minimum, the site must provide sedimentation/ filtration ponds for the redeveloped area or an equivalent area on the site.